UniversalDependencies/docs/_2016-09-05--06-prague/features.md

   * Add `Definite=Spec` (specific indefinite, e.g. "a certain stick").
 Occurs e.g. in Lakota, proposed in UniMorph.
 In languages where it is used the value `Ind` is interpreted as non-specific indefinite, i.e. "any (one) stick".
 * [u-feat/Number]()
+  * Add `Number=Count` from Bulgarian (and Macedonian).
+It is known variously as "counting form", "count plural" or "quantitative plural" (Sussex and Cubberley 2006, p.
+324).
+    It is a special plural form of nouns if they occur after numerals: _tri stola_ "three chairs" vs. _stolove_ "chairs".
+    (The form originates in the Proto-Slavic dual but it should not be marked `Number=Dual` because 1. the dual vanished from Bulgarian and 2. the form is no longer semantically tied to the number two.)
   * Add `Number=Tri` (trial).
 Occurs in pronouns of several Austronesian languages; proposed in UniMorph.
   * Add `Number=Pauc` (paucal, means "a few").
 Proposed in UniMorph.
   * Add `Number=Grpa` (greater paucal, means "more than several but not many").
 Occurs in Sursurunga, an Austronesian language.
 Proposed in UniMorph.